naistangz/Technical_Training/docs/Week7_VM/README.md

 simply run `vagrant up`.
 ```

+`sudo apt-get update` command:
+1. The `sudo apt-get update` command is used to download package information from all configured sources
+2. The sources defined in `/etc/apt/sources.list` file and other files located in `/etc/apt/sources.list.d/` directory.
+3. When you run update command, it downloads the package information from the Internet.
+4. `apt` is a package manager.

+`sudo apt-get upgrade` command:
+1. New packages will be installed if required to satisfy dependencies, but existing packages will never be removed.
+2. Install outdated packages, apply security patches for packages and keeps your system secure.
+3. `sudo apt-get upgrade` installs available upgrades of all packages currently installed on the system from the sources configured via `sources.list` file.

 **Listing the status of all Vagrant VMs on your machine (if there are multiple running on your system)**
 ```bash
 Anaiss-MBP:myfirstbox anaistang$ cd ..